 One of our tank barges is double-hulled and is not subject to OPA 90 retirement dates.
-Ten of our 12 active single-hulled tank barges are not required under OPA 90 to be retired or double-hulled until 2015.
-The two other single-hulled tank barges are required to be retired from service in 2009.
-As required under OPA 90, we have previously retired from service three single-hulled tank barges at the end of 2004.
-In anticipation of their retirement, we commenced construction of five double-hulled, ocean-going tank barges, two of which are expected to be delivered in the first half of 2005 and the other three by the end of 2005.
+Ten of our 15 single-hulled tank barges are not required under OPA 90 to be retired or double-hulled until 2015.
+Of our remaining five single-hulled tank barges, three are required to be retired by the end of 2004 and two in 2009.
+In recognition of their upcoming retirements, we have recently commenced construction of five double-hulled, ocean-going tank barges, two of which are expected to be delivered in the first half of 2005 and the other three by the end of 2005.
 Our coastwise tanker is not subject to OPA 90 retirement dates.
 Based on the remaining lives of the majority of our tank barge fleet under OPA 90 and our recent construction program, we believe we are well positioned to obtain additional customers in the northeastern United States, as a large portion of currently available capacity in that market is required to be removed from service or be substantially reconstructed by 2005.